Healing Talks Back

 Please Note: Based on my belief that everyone deserves support, I strive to accommodate a limited number of low-fee clients.
 This is based on availability, and may not be appropriate for every situation.
 Please contact me for more information.

 Let me start by saying this: I honestly have minimal ego involved in my professional credentials!
 That said, I have invested years (and a small financial fortune), to acquire them.
-While many of my clients hire me based upon my personal story, style, experience and perspective, most also appreciate the increased sense of safety they draw from my professional skills and qualifications.
+While many of my clients hire me based upon my personal story, style and perspective, most also appreciate the increased sense of safety they draw from my professional training, experience and certification.
 In that spirit of increased safety—a priceless gift within this world of relational trauma—here are my credentials and professional affiliations:

 • Certified Professional Life Coach, Impact Coaching Academy (CPLC)